sww1235/heatsink-calc/README.md

 # heatsink-calc
 Python Script to Calculate parameters of various heatsinks.

+Material data from wikipedia and <https://www.engineeringtoolbox.com>

 ## Circular Annular Fin Heatsink

-The math in this is based on:
+The math in heatsink.py is based on:

 >Laminar Natural Convection Heat Transfer from
 >Isothermal Horizontal Cylinders with Annular Fins